semool/backblaze-personal-wine/README.md

 * Add Language Support
 * Adding user configurable LANGUAGE and TIMEZONE.
 Defaults are 'en_US.UTF-8' and 'Etc/UTC'
 * Disable openbox right click menu (not needed)
+* Install a dark Theme for Openbox
 * Add required Fonts for Openbox Font Issue
+* Adding Font segoe-ui-linux for Gui
+* Adding noVNC Webinterface
+* Adding new noVNC Icons
+* Adding ENV to initiate a Client Redownload/Update
+* Changing Wine DPI and activate Font Smoothing
+* Disable Wine Debugger
 * Workaround for fontconfig cache file spam in /var/cache/fontconfig
 * After Backblaze Client Installation renaming ALL x64 Binaries while this is a i386 only Container.
 Without renaming them the Client try continusly starting them and wine will go in Debug Mode = High CPU Load!
 When a Message Pops up with Client is not installed correctly ignore it and click in the main Client Window to hide the Warning in the background.
 Client will run fine!
-* Adding noVNC Webinterface
-* Adding ENV to initiate a Client Redownload/Update
-* Changing Wine DPI and activate Font Smoothing

 ## Docker run example
 <details>